What is an Eco Resort: The Ultimate Guide

 Generally, “all-inclusive resorts” are not practicing eco-initiatives.
 This is due to the food.
 Buffets are one of the highest sources of food waste.
 And while many hotels are currently undergoing significant changes to improve this “On average hotels waste 35 per cent of all food purchased

-Are There Luxury Eco Resorts?
+Are there Luxury Eco Resorts?

 Eco travel is not about roughing it.
 You can stay in resorts with private villas, swimming pools or even a private beach.